stefanspringer1/Pipeline/README.md

 When only logging via the `Execution` instance, you can easily build a tree structure from the `ExecutionEvent` instances.

 Concerning metadata such as a “process ID”, the pipline steps should not need to know about it.
 The `ExecutionEventProcessor` should handle any metadata and add it to the actual log entries if required.
-This addition of metadata information to the final logging information is facilitated by the implementation of `ExecutionEvent`.[^1]
+This addition of metadata information to a final textual logging information is facilitated by the implementation of `ExecutionEvent`.[^1]

 [^1]: If you do need such metadata information in a step, you can always get a textual view on this metadata in the form `metadataInfo` or `metadataInfoForUserInteraction` via the `Execution` object which in turn gets it from the `ExecutionEventProcessor`.